 - Run Disk Cleanup to remove unnecessary files.
 A full hard drive can cause performance issues when Windows runs low on space.

 - Run Disk Defragmenter.
 Once you free up space, run the Disk Defragmenter utility to organize your data.
 You can get to both of these utilities by navigating to Start>All Programs>Accessories>System Tools.

-- Run a Registry Cleaner.
+- Run a cleaner, such as CCleaner.
 Registries can, over time, become cluttered with old data and bits and pieces of programs you have uninstalled.
 A registry cleaner will safely get rid of those entries.